Softorage/undervolt-go/README.md

 # undervolt-go

 **undervolt-go** is a Go port of the original [undervolt](https://github.com/georgewhewell/undervolt) utility, designed to allow users to undervolt Intel CPUs on Linux systems.
-Undervolting can help reduce CPU temperatures, decrease power consumption, and potentially increase system stability and longevity.
+Undervolting can help reduce CPU temperatures, decrease power consumption, and potentially increase system stability and longevity. **undervolt-go** gives the advantage of running the application without the need for any dependencies.

 ## Table of Contents